8 Mistakes People Make Buying A Home Battery

 This is a bad idea.
 Battery models can become obsolete very quickly.
 The odds you can buy modules for your home battery in 2+ years’ time are slim.
 And expanding your storage capacity so it’s more than specified in the original system design may require other wiring and hardware changes.
 ‘Plug and play’ is nice in the marketing brochures but rare in practice.

 Modular batteries are a great design for installers.
 They are easier to maneuver than one giant battery and can save back injuries.
 There are some great modular energy storage solutions out there, like Sungrow and BYD.
-But choose and size your battery system carefully at the outset – don’t undersize your system thinking you can simply plug and play extra modules later.
+But choose and size your battery system carefully at the outset – don’t undersize your system thinking you can easily plug and play extra modules later.

 Mistake #8 – Not knowing the difference between power and energy